kukosek/jidelna/soybeans/README.md

 - `python3`
 	- comes by default in linux distros
 - `postgresql` database
-	- I have hardcoded some shitty credentials right into server.py
-	- so make a database, if need to you can of course modify it in server.py
+	- Setup your database and a user with a password, and then configure the DB connection file (see configuration)
-	- If you want to run it locally, you can just run the script setup-tools/db-create.sh to create database and user
+	- Or if you want to run it locally using the default db.conf creds, you can just run the script setup-tools/db-create.sh to create database and user
 - python modules: `cherrypy`, `selenium`, `schedule`
 	- debian one liner: `sudo apt install python3-cherrypy3 python3-selenium python3-schedule`
 - firefox